variendarkgirl/BulkDownloader/README.md

-# Instagram Video and Reels Downloader
+# Instagram Bulk Video and Reels Downloader

 A simple GUI application built with Python using Tkinter and Instaloader for downloading videos and reels from Instagram profiles.